Information-Fusion-Lab-Umass/personalize-stress-prediction/README.md

 # Student Mental Health

-This is a repository for the paper titled "Dynamic Clustering via Branched Deep Learning Models".
+This is a repository for the paper titled "Dynamic clustering via branched deep learning enhances personalization of stress prediction from mobile sensor data" at Nature Scientific Report.

 ## Relevant Resources